Which Cocktail Cherry Should I Get?

 After one Proof staff member chewed up her second of these intense flavor bombs, she declared that the entire category of fruity-type cocktail cherries could go straight to hell.

 Rude much?
-This is about taste, after all, a thing for which there is no accounting.
+Surely, but this is about taste, after all, a thing for which there is no accounting.

 Peninsulas pair well with bourbon and rye drinks made with Proof Black Walnut, Traditional, and Maple Bacon.
 But in any context, these cherries are delicious.
 We will buy more of these.
 We love them.